 Moccasin Lake Nature Park

 Need a time-out from the city?
 Zip east of downtown to Moccasin Lake Nature Park.
-Set on 51 acres of parkland, the nature reserve is one of the top places to see in Clearwater for hikers and bird-watchers.
+Set on 51 acres of parkland, the nature reserve is a paradise for hikers and bird watchers, featuring miles of trails and plenty of local wildlife.

 Moccasin Lake Nature Park also features a popular nature education center.
 Pop in to see its rehabilitating birds of prey, including bald eagles, hawks, and vultures.